tinymce/tinymce-docs/get-started/customize-ui.md

 ---
 layout: default
 title: 6.
-UI Customizations
+Customize UI
-description: // coming soon
+description: Learn how to change to look of TinyMCE.
+keywords: themes, skins, statusbar
 ---

 By now it should be clear that TinyMCE is incredibly powerful and at the same time extremely flexible.
 This is also true for user interface customizations.
 In this section we will look at skinning the editor UI, adding a useful toolbar button not included in the default theme and hiding the status bar.